seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 <div class="container p-3 my-2 border" style="background-color: #f3f4fc;">
 <h3 id="running_the_engine"> Running the Seldonian Engine </h3>
 <p>
     We are now ready to run the Seldonian algorithm using the spec file generated in the previous step, regardless of the method used.
 The code below modifies some defaults of the spec object that we created and then runs the Seldonian algorithm using the modified spec object.
 Create a file called "loan_fairness.py" and copy the code below into the file.
-You may need to change the line <code class='highlight'>specfile = './spec.pkl'</code> to point it to where you created that file in the previous step.
+You may need to change the line <code class='codesnippet'>specfile = './spec.pkl'</code> to point it to where you created that file in the previous step.

 <div>